archiemilne/Music-Bot-3000/example_outputs/README.md

 ### 23-03-29_FSB
 These two files came from a much longer length of training using the v1.3 code.
 30 and 50 epochs with a training data of Beatles and various 50s and 60s Rock music.

-When listeing you can hear there is a small amount of structure forming, and even a solo in FSB50.
+When listeing you can hear there is a small amount of structure forming.
+It would be nice to hear a longer quantity of music produced, possibly a good goal for v1.4 of the code.